CondeNast/mule-atlas-ukdw-eapi/README.md

 ## Particular Consideration for this Application
 1. Added mule-atlas-log4j-elastic-appender as a dependency to log application logs on ELK and disabled cloudhub logs.
 2. Added log4j2.formatMsgNoLookups property as true to overcome with the log4j vulnerability.
-3. Included sucure (encrypted) properties with encryption algorithm - AES and mode - CBC.
+3. Included secure (encrypted) properties with encryption algorithm - AES and mode - CBC.

 ## Known Errors During Exection
 NA